 If there is a genuine supply problem for a variety and there are no problems, such as pests or diseases, then APHA can grant a dispensation from the Scheme rules.

 The integrity of the PHPS depends on maintaining all the certification procedures and standards.
 Sometimes, due to the lack of available material, the propagation industry submits requests for a dispensation from the current eligibility rules.
 If we consider that there is a genuine supply problem and there are no problems, such as pests or diseases, then dispensations can be granted.

 There are no dispensations in place for 2016.

 See the following leaflets for further information on the various crops.

 The existing voluntary PHPS is to be replaced in 2017 with a statutory scheme run by APHA to operate in England and Wales.
-A consultation is taking place with the propagators.
+The new explanatory leaflets will be available in February 2016.